DjangoCRM/django-crm/docs/django-crm_memo_features.md

 To create a new memo, users can follow these steps:

 1. Navigate to the Tasks section.
-2. Click on the "Create" button or use the "+" icon to add a new task.
+2. Click on the "Create" button or use the "+" icon to add a new memo.
 3. Select the "Memo" option from the dropdown list.

 Additionally, a new memo can be created directly from a deal, and they will be linked.